 Nathaniel Rich: Right.
 The science was old science.
 It was already in textbooks.
 And the idea that man was warming up the atmosphere through fossil fuel emissions dates back to the 19th century.

-So by the end of 1979, you have a series of high level reports.
-And they all came to agreement on the exact amount of degrees that the world would warm once CO2 levels doubled; and when that would occur; and what kind of cataclysms that would lead to —sea level rise, migration problems, economic despair, agricultural crisis…everything we talk about now.
+So by the end of 1979, you have a series of high-level reports.
+And they all came to an agreement on the exact amount of degrees that the world would warm once CO2 levels doubled; and when that would occur; and what kind of cataclysms that would lead to —sea level rise, migration problems, economic despair, agricultural crisis…everything we talk about now.

 So, yeah, this wasn’t new but it was still relatively obscure outside of scientific circles and the intelligence agencies which had been studying it more closely for a long time as well.
 And, I should say, the oil and gas industry.